 - 1. Prepare a user account with sufficient permissions for synchronizing in the other domain. - 2.
-Open the synchronization project in the Synchronization Editor.

-- 3. Create a new base object for the other domains.
-Use the wizard to attach a base object. - In the wizard, select the Active Directory connector and declare the connection parameters.
+In the Synchronization Editor, open the synchronization project. - 3.
+Create a new base object for every other domain. - Use the wizard to attach a base object. - In the wizard, select the Active Directory connector. - Declare the connection parameters.
 The connection parameters are saved in a special variable set.